aws/amazon-ecs-agent/CONTRIBUTING.md

 Development takes place against the `dev` branch of this repository and pull requests should be opened against that branch.

-Non-code changes, such as updating the README, may be against master if they are applicable to master.

 ### Testing

 Any contributions should pass all tests, including those not run by our